y0rgos/crypto-slots/README.md

 Coming Soon...

 ## Payouts
-Symbol combinations are from left to right and must me consecutive
+Symbol combinations are from left to right and must be consecutive

 | Symbols | 2 Symbols | 3 Symbols |
 | ------- | --------- |-----------|